-5.6.5.2 changeTrack
+5.6.6.2 changeTrack

-Top level wrapper for change tracking information associated with descendants of the enclosing XLIFF Core structural element.
+Top level wrapper for change tracking information associated with descendants of the enclosing XLIFF Core structural element or some of its XLIFF Core descendants.

-- One or more <revisions> elements.
+- One or more <revisions>

-- -<file>
+-<file>

-- <group>

-- -<unit>
+- <group> - -<unit>

-- When used on <file> or <group> elements, only first cousin (i.e. children of the sibling <notes> element) <note> elements are in scope of the <changeTrack>. - When used on <unit> elements, the <unit> itself and all of it's XLIFF Core descendants are in scope.
+- When used on <file> or <group> elements, only first cousin (i.e. children of the sibling <notes> element) <note> elements are in scope of the <changeTrack> <changeTrack>. - When used on <unit> elements, the <unit> itself and all of it's XLIFF Core its <source> or <target> descendants are in scope.

-5.6.5.3 revisions
+5.6.56.3 revisions

-Container for logical groups of revisions associated with an element within the scope of the parent changeTrack element.
+Container for logical groups of revisions associated with an element within the scope of the parent <changeTrack> element.

-- One or more <revision> elements.
+- One or more <revision> <revision> elements.

-- -appliesTo, REQUIRED
+- appliesTo, REQUIRED

-- ref, OPTIONAL
+- refref, OPTIONAL

-- id, OPTIONAL
+- idid, OPTIONAL

-- In case the REQUIRED appliesTo attribute value is set to source or target and there is more than one <source> or <target> element in scope, the value of the ref attribute MUST be equal to the NMTOKEN value of the id attribute of the parent <segment> or <ignorable> element of the referenced <source> or <target> element. - In all other cases where multiple elements of the same name are in scope, the ref attribute value MUST be equal to the value of the id attribute of the referenced element itself. - The value of the attribute appliesTo fully governs the type of content allowed in the grandchildren of specific <revisions> elements: - For <item> and <simpleItem> elements with the attribute property other than content only Content Type D is allowed and no XLIFF Core Inline Elements MUST be used. - For all <item> and <simpleItem> elements with the attribute property set to content: - If and only if appliesTo equals unit, the grandchild MUST be an <item> element of the Content Type A. - If and only if appliesTo is set to segment or ignorable, the grandchild MUST be an <item> element of the Content Type B or C. - If and only appliesTo is set to note, source, or target the grandchild MAY be a <simpleItem> element.
-In case the <item> element is used, Content Type D is REQUIRED.
+- In case the REQUIRED appliesTo attribute value is set to source or target and there is more than one source or target element in scope, the value of the ref=ref attribute MUST be equal to the NMTOKEN value of the id attribute of the parent segment or ignorable> element of the referenced source or target> element. - In all other cases where multiple elements of the same name are in scope, the refref attribute value MUST be equal to the value of the id attribute of the referenced element itself. - The value of the REQUIRED attribute appliesTo fully appliesTo governs the type of and possible content allowed in the grandchildren of specific <revisions><revisions> elements: - For <item> and <simpleItem> elements with the attribute property other than content only Content Type D is allowed and no XLIFF Core Inline Elements MUST be used. - For all <item> and <simpleItem> elements with the attribute property set to eontent: - If and only if appliesTo equals unit, the grandchild MUST be an <item> element of the Content Type A. - o If and only if the REQUIRED appliesTo attribute value is unit, the <revisions> element MUST have exactly one <unitItem> grandchild element. - o If and only if the REQUIRED appliesTo attribute value is segment, the <revisions> element MUST have exactly one <segmentItem> grandchild element.